 - § 5.
 The Master of Science in Public Health (MScPH) is an international "master after master" for university trained health professionals and researchers.
 It carries 60 credits.
 This training programme gives students the additional competencies required to carry out research and management of health care, disease control or specific health problems in low and middle income countries, taking into account the local context and broader societal developments. - §6.
-The Master of Science in Tropical Medicine / (MScTM) is a 60-credit international "master after master" for university-trained clinical or biomedical professionals or researchers.
-This programme offers two orientations that respectively offer, to this target group, the additional competencies necessary for research in clinical sciences and biomedical sciences in resource-constrained settings, taking into account the local context and the broader public health framework. - §7.
+The Master of Science in Tropical Medicine / (MScTM) is a 60-credit international "master after master" for university-trained clinical or biomedical professionals or researchers. - §7.
 The Student Handbook or the learning management system and/or website, provide details about learning outcomes, admission and graduation profiles, specialisations, flexible study-parts, course components and their specific learning objectives and sequencing, teaching language, teaching and learning methods and assessment activities, available study tools, mix of face to face and distance learning, organisation and additional regulations for each training programme, in accordance with Art.
 II.221 of the Codex (2013) of decrees on higher education. - §8.
+The Guidelines regarding the use of ChatGPT and other AI Generative Service provide details about the allowed use of AI-tools in learning and assessment activities.
+Those guidelines are made available on the learning management system and/or website, and stipulate the following core principles: - As a general policy, students are permitted to use AI tools in their learning activities. - The permission of the use of AI tools by students in their assignments will be determined by the respective lecturer or course leader.
+Specific instructions concerning the use of AI in the assignments will be communicated on the learning management system and/or directly by the lecturer or course leader. - The use of AI tools must comply with GDPR regulations and with the provided guidelines. - §9.
 Short Courses leading to credit certificates broaden and deepen learning at a master level.
-These courses combine, to a variable extent, thematic as well as methodological and/or ethical perspectives. - §9.
+These courses combine, to a variable extent, thematic as well as methodological and/or ethical perspectives. - §10.
 Detailed information about short courses is published on the website and via the learning management system.